Jyostnavya/dockerrepo/README.md

 With Virtual Machines, there are 2 Operating systems i.e., Host OS and Guest OS because of which VM's are heavy weight.
 When we virtualize , we may not be able to use the entire power of hardware because of virtualization, now docker comes into picture.

 Add Deployment using Docker diagram.

+STEP 9: DOCKER IMAGES - COMMANDS

+--> docker images // displays all the images

+--> docker pull mysql // only pulls the images but will not run the container for it

+--> docker search mysql  //To find out the different images present in the docker registry -- look for the official images

+--> Docker images are built in number of layers - layer with OS, layer with software, layer with Specification binary , to see the layers inside the image

+    docker image history in28min/hello-world-java:0.0.1.RELEASE --> //in28min/hello-world-java is the repository name and 0.0.1.RELEASE is the tag name

+                OR

+    docker image history image_id

+--> Details behind each of the images can be checked using docker inspect commmand

+    docker image inspect image_id